 Legal Recourse When Falsely Accused of a Crime

 There are several legal claims that come into play when someone is falsely accused or wrongfully prosecuted for a crime.
-The most common are civil claims based on either defamation of character, or malicious prosecution and/or false imprisonment.
+The most common are civil claims based on either defamation of character or malicious prosecution.

 Defamation or Slander